Hermit crabs produce brown bubbles due to injury, illness, dehydration, overheating, post-purchase syndrome, dirt in the shell, and social isolation.

-What To Do If Your Crab Is Bubbling
+What To Do If A Hermit Crab Is Bubbling

-However, you can lessen the factors causing your hermit crab to bubble.
-If your hermie isn’t beyond help, this can facilitate its recovery.
-If the reason for the bubbling is mild, like stress, that can also remove the problem and keep it from escalating into a worse state.
+If a hermit crab isn’t beyond help, this can facilitate its recovery.
+If the reason for the bubbling can be resolved, like stress, you can remove the stressor and await gradual recovery.

-If your hermit crab is making bubbles, you shouldn’t attempt to move it.
-If it’s bubbling due to an injury, handling it could harm your pet hermit crab further.
+If a hermit crab is making bubbles, don’t attempt to move it.
+If it’s bubbling due to an injury, handling it could further harm a pet hermit crab.

-If it’s bubbling due to stress, the invasion of its space by a human hand or object could stress it out even more.
-Instead, be sure to leave your crab secure exactly where it is, and make modifications around it.
+If bubbling due to stress, the invasion of its space by a human hand or object will make things worse.

 Check Tank Conditions

-You can best assist your hermit crab by double-checking its tank conditions.
-Hermit crabs are surprisingly independent creatures.
-If left alone in good conditions, they will stand their best chance of making a full recovery.
+You can best assist a hermit crab by checking the tank conditions.
+If left alone in good conditions, they’ll have a better chance of making a full recovery.

-Ensure that your tank has enough humidity.
-A humid environment is important for hermit crabs to thrive.
-According to The Proceedings of the Royal Society, hermit crabs use humidity to find their food.
-The ideal humidity depends on the type of hermit crabs that you own.
-If you’re unsure, a good rule of thumb is 70-80% humidity levels.
+According to The Proceedings of the Royal Society, hermit crabs use humidity to find food.
+The ideal humidity level depends on the hermit crab species, but 80% is usually optimal.

-If your humidity is less, mist the tank with non-chlorinated water or bottled water.
-Seek out the most effective ways to raise humidity levels permanently, like adding damped moss to your tank.
+If the humidity is less, mist the tank with non-chlorinated or bottled water.
+Also, changing the substrate or adding moss to the tank can increase the humidity level.

-After checking humidity, ensure your tank has the right temperatures.
-They should not exceed 85 degrees Fahrenheit.
+After checking humidity, ensure the tank’s temperature is 80 degrees Fahrenheit.
 Doing so can dehydrate hermit crabs, which is a common cause of bubbles.
-During the day, temperatures should be 75 to 85 degrees Fahrenheit.
-At night, 65 to 75 degrees Fahrenheit is normal.

-Should your aquarium need more heat, you can add a heater or use insulators.
-For example:
+Should the aquarium need more heat, add a heater or use insulators.
+Examples include: